 Common Paths of Discovery

-We are committed to supporting independent medical education to help advance medicine and patient care.
+We are committed to supporting independent medical education and investigator-sponsored research to help advance medicine and patient care.

 Funding Priorities and Requirements

 Educational grant requests must recognize unmet educational needs of a target audience and demonstrate how the program will help address these needs.

 The funding request must be consistent with Portola’s educational areas of interest, such as:

 THERAPEUTIC AREA: Reversal of Direct Oral Anticoagulant (DOAC) activity

 Address educational gaps and support CME requests that will:

 - Demonstrate the burden of illness from DOAC-associated severe bleeding, focusing on ICH